EXPLAINER: Why 'world's pharmacy' India is short on shots - WTMJ

 Scaling up manufacturing has turned out to be a problem for both companies.

-The company has said that a fire in its facilities in January and a U.S. embargo on exporting raw materials needed to make the the jabs has hobbled production.
-Poonawalla told the Associated Press that pivoting away from suppliers in the U.S. could result in a delay of up to six months.
+The company has said that a fire in its facilities in January and a U.S. embargo on exporting raw materials needed to make the jabs has hobbled production.
+Poonawalla told AP that pivoting away from suppliers in the U.S. could result in a delay of up to six months.

 The government said last month that it was giving the company millions of dollars in grants to try to help it ramp up production.